 Q: When do I take the cart out?

 A: Take your cart out on your normal trash day.
-Keep in mind, all residents are to place trash and recycling out after 5:00pm the night before trash day - there is an ordinance prohibiting you from putting it out earlier.
-Please have the cart out by 7:00am the day of pickup.
-Also, please bring the cart (as well as your garbage cart) back in as soon as possible.
+Keep in mind, all residents are supposed to place the trash and recycling out after 5:00 p.m. the night before trash day - there is an ordinance prohibiting you from putting it out earlier.
+Also, please bring the carts, as well as your garbage cans, back in as soon as possible.